ivos/git-crash-course/Readme.md

     #
     nothing to commit, working directory clean

-Make sure Git tells you that the local branch _can be fast-forwarded_ to the remote branch.
+Make sure Git tells you that the local branch "_can be fast-forwarded_" to the remote branch.
 That means the remote branch has some new commits on top of your local branch and you can simply advance the local branch by merging in the remote branch.